Ordering a Raspberry Pi in 2012

-NOTE: This post is very old and details the process for ordering the original Raspberry Pi back in 2012.
-It is now much easier to order a RPI, available from many online stores, such as this one.
+NOTE: This post is very old and details my experience ordering the original Raspberry Pi back in 2012.

 I live in Cape Town, South Africa and the whole process took about 4 months from registration to delivery.